mciocchi/atomic_d6/README.md

 ---

-### T9 - Cosmic Engineering Age (Post-Singularity AI & Stellar Manipulation)
+### TL 9 - Cosmic Engineering Age (Post-Singularity AI & Stellar Manipulation)

 - AI governs civilizations, guiding all decisions with perfect precision.
 - Civilizations control planetary systems, altering orbits and gravity.
-- Nanotechnology and self-replicating machines expand autonomously.
+- Nanotechnology and self-replicating machines expand artificial ecosystems autonomously.

 ---

-### T10 - Universal Age (Reality Manipulation & Cosmic Dominion)
+### TL 10 - Universal Age (Reality Manipulation & Cosmic Dominion)

 - Beings create and destroy galaxies at will.
 - The laws of physics become tools for civilizations to shape as they desire.